tyl/documentation/field-binder/search/search-fields.md

 ## Search Fields

-Custom Search Fields are provided to provide default search features.
+Custom Search Fields are provided to implement default search features.

 Currently, two kinds of search fields are available